Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Conclusions

 While this study shows the potential of closure modeling using GNN and differentiable physics solver for generalizability, further research is required to fully achieve robust generalization capability.
-Our trained models are only generalizable to geometries where computational meshes have same order of density as the meshes used for training as shown in Figs.\ref{fig:BFS_error_gridconvergence} and \ref{fig:BFS_probe_gridconvergence} in Appendix. \ref{app:Grid convergence test}.
+Our trained models are only generalizable to geometries where computational meshes have same order of density as the meshes used for training as shown in Figs. \ref{fig:BFS_error_gridconvergence} and \ref{fig:BFS_probe_gridconvergence} in Appendix. \ref{app:Grid convergence test}.
 Further research can improve generalization capability by making trained models applicable to other meshes with different order of density.
-In addition, incorporating interpretability of graph structures into the training procedure can make model's behavior more understandable especially when tested on unseen geometries.
-Lastly, extension to three-dimensional turbulent flows is ongoing to construct more realistic turbulence closure modeling.
+In addition, incorporating interpretability of graph structures into the training procedure can make a model's behavior more understandable especially when tested on unseen geometries.
+Lastly, the proposed framework also has the potential to be extended to high-speed flows and for wall-modeling applications, suggesting its applicability to a wider range of realistic engineering problems.
+Preliminary results presented in Appendix~\ref{app:Learning SGS boundary conditions} further demonstrate this potential, where a wall-localized GNN-based SGS closure model adaptively applies subgrid-scale corrections near wall boundaries while retaining the baseline LES model in the interior region, improving predictive accuracy and stability even for unseen geometries.